Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_operations.rst

       a_{m1}\,x_1 +\,a_{m2}\,x_2 + \,\ldots\, +\,a_{mn}\,x_n
    \end{array}\right]

-(the operation is feasible iff the number of matrix' columns equals the size of the vector).
+(the operation is possible iff the number of matrix' columns equals the size of the vector).

 According to equation :eq:`prod_col`, the multiplication